 How Do You Waterproof a Springform Pan?

 One method is wrapping the springform pan in heavy-duty aluminum foil.
 Watch the video below.

 Using heavy-duty foil doesn’t always work.
 Somehow, the water can find its way into your springform pan, and then you have a soggy crust.
 All that work for nothing!

 My daughter uses crock pot liners.
 But then, not everyone uses crockpot liners and has them on hand.

 Another way is to use a cake pan just an inch larger than your springform pan.

-It has a line on the side as a guide to where the boiling water should come up to.
+It has a line on the side as a guide to where the boiling water should be.

 I got mine from Amazon.
 You can check the price here.